JohnHawley/daily-urinal/README.md

 # daily-urinal
 Generates a daily newsletter to post above a urinal.

-Uses the node [x-ray](https://github.com/lapwinglabs/x-ray) to scrape website data.
+Uses the node package [x-ray](https://github.com/lapwinglabs/x-ray) to scrape website data.

 ##Install